bufbuild-ru/docs/docs/bsr/module/dependency-management/index.md

 ### Local imports

 The resolution process first checks the workspace's `.proto` files for imports relative to its `buf.yaml` file.
-If the specified import exists in the specified location, the imported file is resolved locally.For example, consider a workspace with the following structure:
+If the specified import exists in the specified location, the imported file is resolved locally.

+For example, consider a workspace with the following structure:

 ```text
 workspace_root